ovh/docs/pages/platform/metrics/protocol_graphite/guide.en-gb.md

 To authenticate requests basic auth is used.
 You must fill the basic auth password with the read token available in your OVH Metrics Data Platform manager.

-## Going further
+## Go further

 You can learn how to configure a Grafana Graphite source by following [this guide](../start-grafana).

-You can also exchange with our community of users on [https://community.ovh.com](https://community.ovh.com){.external}.
+Join our community of users on <https://community.ovh.com/en/>.